mvaganov/self/RESUME.md

 <!--- #endif -->
 #### Senior Software Engineer at Moback
 (*Apr.
 2020 to present*) Member of a mercenary guild of elite robotics/VR/AR developers
-* Developed augmented reality (AR) software prototypes using C#, C, C++, and Python
+* Developed Augmented Reality (AR) software prototypes using C#, C, C++, and Python
-* Developed realtime simulation serving data to varied software clients using sockets
+* Developed realtime simulation serving data to varied software and hardware clients using sockets
 * Wrote Teensy (Arduino-related) micro controller code for novel prototype hardware
-* Managed tasks, mentored an worked with junior engineers, found key hires, vetted new hires in technical interviews
+* Managed tasks, mentored and worked with junior engineers, found key hires, vetted new hires in technical interviews
 * Collaborated with fortune 500 company client to design science-fiction-like augmented reality tools

 #### Director of Engineering at Lightside Games